 Moreover, because WordPress is browser-based, you can make changes to your website from any internet-connected computer.

-WordPress also allows you to assign multiple users to your site, with individualized log-ins and access levels.
+WordPress allows you to assign multiple users to your site, with individualized log-ins and access levels.
 This makes it easy to delegate certain site responsibilities to valued employees and team members.

 5. You Can Customize Your Website